-19EET302 LINEAR INTEGRATED CIRCUITS
+LINEAR INTEGRATED CIRCUITS

-- Understand the IC fabrication process of active and passive components. - Impact the DC and AC characteristics of op-amp and its effect on output. - Explicate and design filters and generate waveforms using op-amp circuits. - Analyze and compare the multivibrators using special application. - Acquire the various specific ICs such as voltage regulators and isolation amplifier.
+- Understand the IC fabrication process of active and passive components. - Infer the DC and AC characteristics of op-amp and its effect on output. - Elucidate and design filters and generate waveforms using op-amp circuits. - Analyze and compare the working of multi-vibrators using special application. - Design the application specific ICs such as voltage regulators and isolation amplifier.